This integration allows you to send out a document for signing automatically, once a task is ticked off in your workflow run.

 Before you get started you’ll need to have a few things set up in DocuSign and in your Process Street workflow.

 Now you’re ready to go ahead and start creating your automation!

-Head to your template dashboard and open up the template you’d like to create an automation for.
-When viewing the template you will see the “automation” tab next to the template tab, as shown below.
+Head to your Library and open up the workflow you’d like to create an automation for.
+When viewing the workflow you will see the “Automations” tab next to the workflow tab, as shown below.

 Start by selecting the trigger for your automation from the left side of your screen.
 This will be the event that will cause the automation to start (like a starting pistol being fired to kick off a race).

-Start by selecting the task in your template that will act as your trigger, as shown below.
+Start by selecting the task in your workflow that will act as your trigger, as shown below.

 Next, click the DocuSign icon and a small tick will appear to confirm your selection, as shown below.

 Now you need to choose the action that your automation will carry out.
 This is the race to your starting pistol trigger – the event that will occur when the trigger is detected.